What we know about the Hamas attack on Israel, and Israel's response in Gaza

 Gaza's ruling Hamas militant group launched an unprecedented attack on Israel at daybreak Saturday, firing thousands of rockets as hundreds of Hamas fighters infiltrated the heavily fortified border in several locations by air, land and sea, catching the country off guard on a major holiday, Simchat Torah, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll.

 Israeli officials confirmed on Monday that at least 900 Israeli civilians and members of the military had been killed.
-More than 2,000 were wounded.
+Another 2,500 were wounded, an IDF spokesperson told CBS News on Monday.

 In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including Israeli towns and other communities as far as 15 miles from the Gaza border.
 In some places they gunned down civilians and soldiers as Israel's military scrambled to muster a response.